 - Superfluous information may be sent to CHF in order to provide the needed flexibility and personalization possibilities.

-- Major change on 3GPP management functions, since they need to support the Nchf service.
+- Major change on 3GPP management functions, since they need to a new Network Slice Management Charging Function needs to be defined to support consumption of PM service as well the Nchf service.